The Hopf-Laplace equation: harmonicity and regularity: Introduction

 The message from this example is that without supplementary conditions of a topological nature the Hopf-Laplace equation will not guarantee any substantial improvement of the regularity of the solutions.
 This is in marked contrast to the case of elliptic PDEs, like the Laplacian.
 Consequently, we focus on solutions in a suitable closure of homeomorphisms.
 Mathematical models of nonlinear elasticity motivate our calling such solutions {\it {Hopf deformations}}.

 The obvious question to ask is what topological preconditions do we really need?
 Partial answers are given in a few already known regularity results.
 H\'elein~\cite{He} proved that quasiconformal solutions are harmonic.
 This is actually true~\cite{IKOhopf} for any homeomorphic solution in the Sobolev space $\,\mathscr W^{1,2}(\X\!\shortrightarrow\!\Y)\,$.
 Even more, injectivity is not necessary as long as the solution represents an open discrete map, such are the mappings of integrable distortion~\cite{IS}.
 In particular, $\,\mathscr W^{1,2}$-solutions (not necessarily injective) with Jacobian $\, J(z,h) \geqslant \mbox{const} > 0 \,$ are also harmonic.
 However, in Example~\ref{exsqueeze}, we give a Lipschitz solution with $\, J(z,h) > 0 \,$, almost everywhere in the unit disk $\,\mathbb D\,$, which is not $\,\mathscr C^1$-smooth.
 Even more, this solution is a homeomorphism in $\,\mathbb D\,,$ except for a tiny crack along the radius which is squeezed into a point.
 Such a failure of injectivity along the cracks (reminiscent of elastic deformations) typically occurs when we pass to a weak limit of a minimizing sequence of homeomorphisms.
 With the loss of injectivity the extremal mappings will not be harmonic.
 The examples, like the one mentioned above, demonstrate that the solutions can be Lipschitz at best.
-Our main results can be described as follows \begin{itemize} \item Lipschitz regularity (Theorem~\ref{MainTh}): Any Hopf deformation is locally Lipschitz. \item Partial harmonicity (Theorem~\ref{thharm}): Any Hopf deformation $h$ restricts to a harmonic diffeomorphism of $h^{-1}(\Y)$ onto $\Y$. \item Improved regularity (Theorem~\ref{smooth}): If $\Y$ is a polygon-type domain, then any $\mathscr C^1$-smooth minimal deformation is a harmonic diffeomorphism. \end{itemize}
+Our main results can be described as follows \begin{itemize} \item Partial harmonicity (Theorem~\ref{thharm}): Any Hopf deformation $h$ restricts to a harmonic diffeomorphism of $h^{-1}(\Y)$ onto $\Y$. \item Lipschitz regularity (Theorem~\ref{MainTh}): Any Hopf deformation is locally Lipschitz. \item Improved regularity (Theorem~\ref{smooth}): If $\Y$ is a polygon-type domain, then any $\mathscr C^1$-smooth minimal deformation is a harmonic diffeomorphism. \item Non-smoothness of minimizers (Corollary~\ref{cor45}): minimizing deformations are not $\mathscr C^1$ in general. \end{itemize}

-In a summary, we confirm the following principle.
-0.2cm {\it Topologically well behaved solutions to the Hopf-Laplace equation enjoy Lipschitz regularity.} 0.2cm

-Our Lipschitz regularity results apply to the minimal deformations; that is, to minimizers of the Dirichlet energy in the class of suitably generalized homeomorphisms.
+In particular, our regularity results apply to the minimal deformations; that is, to minimizers of the Dirichlet energy in the class of suitably generalized homeomorphisms.
 An explicit example of a nonharmonic minimal deformations is the following~\cite{AIM}:

 \begin{example} Consider two annuli $\mathbb X = \{ z \colon \;r < |z| < R\}$ and $\mathbb Y = \{ w \colon \, 1 < |w| < R_*\}$ where $0<r<1<R < \infty$ and $R_* = \frac{1}{2} ( R + R^{-1})$.
 The map

 takes $\,\mathbb X\,$ into $\,\overline{\mathbb Y}\,$.
 It satisfies the Hopf-Laplace equation